[ Printer Friendly Version ] [ Report Abuse ]

 After Edwin spent some time dithering over whether he wanted molasses biscuits or cumin biscuits and finally handed over the money, Annie went through the formal paperwork with Lily.
 Edwin shot her a worried look when she just stared at it blankly, but as soon as Annie turned away to help a customer, Lily covertly waved her wand over the paper.
 When Annie was done, she handed it over.
 She skimmed over it, and her eyes slid out of focus for a moment.
 Then she smiled and set the paper aside.
 “Welcome aboard,” she said to Lily, flashing a bright smile.
 “When do you want to start?”

 It took a few days for Lily to really get into the swing of things, but once she’d managed it, she felt like an enormous weight had been lifted from her shoulders.
-She missed her family, and she didn’t even want to think about how angry her parents and brothers were going to be at her, but right now, right here, she felt removed from all of that.
+She missed her family, and she didn’t even want to think about how angry her brothers were going to be at her, but right now, right here, she felt removed from all of that.

 Just not being confronted with it all the time helped in a way she’d hoped it might but hadn’t really expected it to.